Roberto-vic/Roberto-vic/README.md

 ![Header](./header.png)

 # Hi 👋, I'm Roberto Vicari
-### Web- & Software developer student
+### Web- & Software developer just graduated

 <!--horizontal divider(gradiant)-->
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-I am an italian guy, 44 years old who has always been fascinated by the world of coding and creation of internet pages, but has never delved into it.
+I am an italian guy, 45 years old who has always been fascinated by the world of coding and creation of internet pages, but has never delved into it.
 I live in Hamburg since 2011 and recently, I decided to start studying as a programmer.

 ### Skills:
 * 🌐 HTML - CSS - JS - PHP